TestFit-io/jsoon/README.md

-# jsoon
+# JSOON - JavaScript Ordered Object Notation
-JSON library for structured data
+A JSON library for structured data

 For the cases when you just want to read/write C structs to/from JSON with 0 dynamic allocations.